clumps up in the coastal forest shade

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in lowland and coastal forests.
-Also found on the Chatham Islands.
+Also found on Chatham Islands.

 Endemism